redhat-developer/kam/docs/journey/day2/README.md

 * When a token is not provided in the webhook command flag `--git-host-access-token`, the token is retrieved from the keyring using the `hostname of the URL` as the username and service name `kam`.
 If no token found in the keyring, a token is retrieved from environment variable as described in the step below.

-* When a token is not provided in command flag and the token is not present in the keyring, the webhook cmd will look for the access token in an environment variable with the syntax HOSTNAME_TOKEN (e.g. GITHUB_COM_TOKEN).
-The environment variable name is assigned as follows, the hostname (e.g. github.com) is extracted from the value passed to the repository URL (e.g. https://github.com/username/repo.git),  where the `.` in the hostname is replaced by `_` and concatenated with `_TOKEN`.
+* When a token is not provided in command flag and the token is not present in the keyring, the webhook cmd will look for the access token in an environment variable with the syntax `<HOSTNAME>_TOKEN` (e.g. `GITHUB_COM_TOKEN`).
+The environment variable name is assigned as follows: The hostname (e.g. github.com) is extracted from the value passed to the repository URL (e.g. `https://github.com/username/repo.git`), where any dot (`.`) in the hostname is replaced by an underscore (`_`) and concatenated with `_TOKEN`.
 Considering the previous examples, the environment varaible name will be `GITHUB_COM_TOKEN`.

-Assuming the token is not passed in the command, if the token is not found in the keyring or the environment variable with the specified name.
-The command will fail.
+Assuming the token is not passed in the command, if the token is not found in the keyring or the environment variable with the specified name, the command will fail.

-Make some modifications to the new application source reposiotry and raise a PR.
+Make some modifications to the new application source repository and raise a PR.

 CD Pipeline is triggered and run successfully.
 ![cd-pipelines-success.png](img/pipeline-success.png)